Trail Of 100 Giants Trail (Long Meadow Grove)

 On April 15, 2000, President William J. Clinton proclaimed the establishment of the Giant Sequoia National Monument and made his announcement beneath one of the giant trees at the Trail of 100 Giants.
 The grove contains approximately 125 giant sequoias greater than 10 feet in diameter and more than 700 giant sequoias less than 10 feet in diameter.
 The largest tree in the grove has a diameter of 20 feet and is 220 feet in height.
 The grove defined by the outermost giant sequoia trees covers 341 acres.
 It is estimated that the ages of larger giant sequoia trees in the grove are up to 1,500 years old.

 This trail is ONLY accessible by road during the summer months, weather depending, due to annual closures by Tulare County.
 The trail is located on Western Divide Highway (107) across the road from Redwood Meadow Campground and Trail of 100 Giants parking area.
-The trail is about 45 miles northwest of Kernville, 41 miles southeast of Springville, and 15 miles northeast of California Hot Springs.
+The trail is about an hours drive (45 miles) northwest of Kernville, a 90 minute drive (41 miles) southeast of Springville, and a 30-minute drive (15 miles) northeast of California Hot Springs.

 At a Glance

 |Restrictions:||It is best to visit in the summer when the road is open, or in the winter by snowmobile.
 The Grove is primarily located on the west side of the road, directly across from Redwood Meadow Campground.|